mlrun/mlrun/docs/feature-store/feature-sets.md

 print(quotes_set.get_stats_table())
 ```

-## Ingest Data into the Feature Store
+## Ingest data into the feature store

 Data can be ingested as a batch process either by running the ingest command on demand or as a scheduled job.
 The data source could be a DataFrame or files (e.g. csv, parquet).
 Files can be either local files residing on a volume (e.g. v3io), and remote (e.g. S3, Azure blob).
 MLRun also supports Google BigQuery as a data source.
 If you define a transformation graph, then the ingestion process runs the graph transformations, infers metadata and stats, and writes the results to a target data store.